Where to eat

-In Branxholm the Imperial Hotel, just 5 minutes from Tin Dragon Trail Cottages, provides great pub meals and the Tuscan Fox serves great value home-style pizzas, while great coffee and cake and lunches are provided in nearby Derby by the Painted Door Art Café (phone 03 6354 2407, closed for Winter) and Crankit cafe.
+In Branxholm the Imperial Hotel, 5 minutes from Tin Dragon Cottages, provides great pub meals and the Tuscan Fox serves great value home-style pizzas, while great coffee and cake and lunches are provided in nearby Derby by the Painted Art Café (phone 03 6354 2407, closed for Winter) and Crankit cafe.
 For evening meals during winter you can't go past The Hub-pizza and beer in Derby.
-The Branxholm IGA supermarket has a great range of fresh produce, grocery items and take-away foods—suitable for your self-catering requirements.
+The Branxholm IGA supermarket has a great range for your self-catering requirements.
 The Winnaleah Hotel is 10mins drive and is open for pub-style meals and pizza.

 Taking a drive to the fabulous Bay of Fires you can stop for a cool cider at the historic Welborough Hotel, then taste award-winning old-style cheddar at the Holy Cow café at Pyengana .
-In St Helens you can select the freshest of locally caught seafood, including crayfish at Salty Seas and purchase fresh local produce from East Coast Village Providore..
+In St Helens you can select the freshest of local seafood, including crayfish at Salty Seas and purchase fresh local produce from East Coast Village Providore.

-Of course when driving towards Launceston we recommend you stop in Scottsdale to stock up with award-winning pastries at The Cottage Bakery, try out new rhubarb treats at House of Rhubarb and have a fabulous fresh coffee at Scottsdale Art Gallery Cafe.
+In Scottsdale we recommend you stock up with award-winning pastries at The Cottage Bakery, try out new rhubarb treats at House of Rhubarb and have a fabulous fresh coffee at Scottsdale Art Gallery Cafe.
 Why not try out North East Tasmania’s newest brew at Little Rivers Brewing Co opposite the Bakery?
 You can also purchase from a good selection of local wines and brews at the Scottsdale Liquor Market in King St.

 Then of course there’s all those remarkable cold-climate Tassie wines.
 Our favourite boutique cool climate wines are at Brook Eden Vineyard at Pipers Brook; and you can sample great local produce at the Lilydale Larder.
 So much to choose...

-There are small local country markets, too.
+There are road-side and farm gate produce stalls too.
 Just ask us!